-Midland College Lady Chaparral Volleyball Coach
+Midland College Lady Chaparral Volleyball Coaches

 Tammie Jimenez is head volleyball coach.
 Coach Jimenez had been a four-year assistant coach on the Midland College volleyball staff and was well-positioned to continue the advances of the program.
 She becomes the third coach in the nine-year history of MC volleyball succeeding Erica Elder and Kimberly Boone-Weaver.